pawel-kow/DockerBackupRestore/README.md

 -   **Complete Container Backup**: Creates a backup of the container's image using `docker commit` and saves it as a compressed (`.tar.gz`) archive.
 -   **Full Volume Backup**: Identifies all named volumes attached to a container and archives their contents into individual `.tar.gz` files.
+-   **Network Restoration**: Automatically recreates any custom networks used by the original container and attaches the restored container.
 -   **Organized Structure**: All volume backups are neatly stored in a dedicated `volumes/` subdirectory to prevent naming conflicts.
 -   **Configuration Save**: Saves the container's full configuration (from `docker inspect`) into a `container_config.json` file for perfect restoration.
 -   **Automated Restore**: The restore script reads the backup directory and automatically: